SimpleSuyash/password-generator/readme.md

 If you wish to make this program more user friendly and sophisticated, the user inputs could be collected through other more appropriate html elements, such as range slider for password length, checkboxes for character types etc in the form.

-For the sake of learning, the list of uppercase, lowercase alphabets, numbers and special characters are each populated/created through different methods such as Array spread, from etc. The Array spread method would have been suffice, otherwise.
+For the sake of learning, the list of uppercase, lowercase alphabets, numbers and special characters are each populated/created through different methods such as 'Array Spread', 'Array.from' etc. The Array spread method would have been suffice, otherwise.